 - Pay the New Jersey ticket fine and penalties and acknowledge the driver’s license points included in your driving record.

 - Sign up for an Essential Driver Change course.
-Usually, a 4-hour course that costs around the range from $20 to about $40.
+Usually, a 4-hour course costs range from $20 to about $40.
 You’ll take it online and, once completed, the driver’s license points will not show up.
 Your safety net providers moreover cannot raise your insurance rates.
 Not everybody can take this alternative, so check whether you’re eligible.